Tadeo Jones: Characters

 The protagonist is Tadeo Jones, an adventurer who easily gets into trouble, who goes into an ancient pyramid.
 The figure is mainly inspired by Indiana Jones, as Tadeo is seen in his hat.
 Tadeo's limbs came from Mickey Mouse, and although with a long face, his eyes, large nose and mouth are based on Mortadelo (Mort & Phil).
 The family of mummies consists of a father mummy who is the head of it, who is upset when Tadeo breaks in.
 The father mummies forehead, jaw and eyes resemble Victor Frankenstein.
 The mother (who is the caretaker of the family) was influenced by Lara Croft and the baby (who becomes the main enemy) was influenced from Who Framed Roger Rabbit and the eyes came from Dash from The Incredibles.
 Appearing at the end of the film, there are six children wearing explorer clothing who participated in the attraction ("Terror en la cripta").
 The creators did not give much importance to them as they appeared on the screen for a few seconds, so one was copied six times and only the clothes changed.

 Production

 The character Tadeo Jones was created in 2001 as a parody of Indiana Jones.
 However, the project did not start until two years later when Gato begun to write the script.
 In September 2003, negotiations begun with La Fiesta production and four other scripts were written.

 Reception

 Gato decided to use a professional distributor of Spanish films, Lolita Peliculitas Visual Arts, to submit it for film festivals.
-The film premiered on 4 November 2004 and was well received that later achieved sixty-five awards, including a BAFTA and Goya Award.
+The film premiered on 4 November 2004 and was well received that later achieved sixty-five awards, including a BAFTA and the Goya Award for Best Animated Short Film at the 20th Goya Awards.
 Tadeo Jones was budgeted to cost 43,000 euros, but no final figure has been released.